-Waukesha County CDBG is an active participant and Board member of the COC--the Housing Action Coalition.
-21 member nonprofit organizations serving the housing and homeless needs in the community regularly participate in monthly meetings.
+Briefly describe how the Agency/Group/Organization Waukesha County CDBG is an active participant and Board member of the was consulted.
+What are the anticipated outcomes of COCthe Housing Action Coalition.
+21 member nonprofit organizations serving the consultation or areas for improved coordination? the housing and homeless needs in the community regularly participate in monthly meetings.
 Input for the AAP was gathered from agencies at these meetings.